dotnet/runtime/src/coreclr/src/ToolBox/SOS/SOS_README.md

-SOS and other diagnostic tools now ship out of band and work with any version of the .NET Core runtime.
+SOS and other diagnostic tools now ship out of band and work with any version of the .NET runtime.

 SOS has moved to the diagnostics repo here: https://github.com/dotnet/diagnostics.git.